dendronhq/dendron-site/vault/dendron.ref.telemetry.md

 ### CLI commands

-We collect an invocation metric when a [[CLI|dendron.topic.cli]] command is invoked.
+We collect an invocation metric when a [[CLI|dendron.ref.cli]] command is invoked.
 This is to measure command latency.
 We also collect command arguments that do not contain user-identifying information to analyze usage frequency of a particular command argument

 | Field      | Attributes | Description                                                                     |
 | ---------: | :--------: | ------------------------------------------------------------------------------- |